RobertJansson/CalculatorFX/README.md

 ModelBrain.java - The model of CalculatorFX.<br>
 Evaluation.java - A backtracking recursive parser, called by the model to perform an evaluation.
 <p>
 Tooling: Java 8 and an IDE with JavaFX.
-For Eclipse, go here: http://www.eclipse.org/efxclipse/install.html The program is configured to use aguafx (http://aquafx-project.com) so that the programs menubar is moved from the window into the menubar of the computer.
+For Eclipse, go here: http://www.eclipse.org/efxclipse/install.html<br>
+CalculatorFX is configured to use aguafx (http://aquafx-project.com) to get the programs menubar moved from the window into the menubar of the computer.
 The constructor in CalculatorFX.java has a note what to change if that is not used.